Slip and Fall Accidents in Icy Chicago

 - When the sidewalks are icy, it is best to avoid high-heeled shoes.

 If you or a loved one recently sustained injuries in a slip and fall accident, you should learn more about filing a lawsuit by speaking with an experienced Chicago slip and fall lawyer.
-Do not hesitate to contact Woodruff Johnson & Evans.
+Do not hesitate to contact Woodruff Johnson & Evans Law Offices.
 One of our advocates can discuss your case with you today.